RishiGithub811/sql-portfolio/medium_complex_sql_que/01-Highest and the Lowest salaries.md

 create database testsql;
 use testsql;

--- Display highest and lowest salary corresponding to each Department.
+-- Display the highest and lowest salaries corresponding to each Department.
 -- Schema setup
 ```sql
 CREATE TABLE employees (